kevinsalcedo/react-course/README.md

 ## pics
 * first version is to search any term and return image results matching term
-* async external api calls
+* async external api calls to Unsplash API for stock images using axios